gbhl/bhl-us/Documentation/DataModel/Readme.txt

 BHLDataDictionary.xlsx
   Details of all tables and columns in the BHL database, including descriptions, in Excel format.

-BHLDataModel.jpg
+BHLDataModel.pdf
-  Image of the data model for the BHL database, exported from Open Modelsphere.
+  PDF of the data model for the BHL database, exported from SQL Power Architect.

-BHLDataModel.sms
+BHLDataModel.html
-  Open Modelsphere data file for the BHL database diagram.
+  HTML representation of the data model for the BHL database, exported from SQL Power Architect.